John S. Conway (historian)

-John Seymour Conway (December 31, 1929 – June 23, 2017) was Professor Emeritus of History at the University of British Columbia, where he taught for almost 40 years.
+John Seymour Conway (31 December 1929 – 23 June 2017) was professor emeritus of History at the University of British Columbia, where he taught for almost 40 years.
 His work focused on the role of the Vatican and German churches during the Holocaust; on 20th-century Christian–Jewish relations; and on the Holocaust in Hungary and Slovakia.

 Author of the landmark study The Nazi Persecution of the Churches 1933–1945 (1968), Conway was one of the founding contributors, in 1970, to the Scholars' Conference on the Church Struggles and the Holocaust.
 He was awarded the Queen's Silver Jubilee Medal in 1977.

 Early life and education

 Conway was born, one of three boys, in London, England, to Elsie Conway, a marine biologist, and Geoffrey Seymour Conway.
 He came from a family that prized education.
 His mother was a graduate of Glasgow University; his father had graduated from Cambridge.
 Conway's paternal grandfather was the classicist Robert Seymour Conway.
 Katharine Glasier, the teacher and Independent Labour Party politician, was his great-aunt.

 After attending Sedbergh School, an independent school in Cumbria, Conway joined the British Army in 1948 as a conscript, working in intelligence in Austria.
 After being allowed to leave the army six months early to pursue his studies, he began reading English literature at St John's College, Cambridge, before switching to history.
 He completed both his BA and PhD at St John's.